Camp Chef SmokePro DLX Pellet Grill

 Included tools meant we technically didn’t even need to own any to complete the project, but we did save a bit of time and hassle with a socket wrench set.
 After attaching the legs, handles, and the hopper/burner assembly, we basically just needed to place the remaining components (including heat shield and grill grates) inside the barrel.

 Following the manual’s instructions, we performed an initial “Feed” to get pellets into the auger and firebox.
 The process was straightforward but required a few button combinations and holds that weren’t obvious from looking at the buttons and dials.
+Next, we followed up with seasoning, grilling at high heat for around 45 minutes to burn off any manufacturing residue, and then we prepared the grill for smoking meat.

 Design: Nothing flashy, care in the details